-One of the most important thing for weight loss, muscle building and health in general is sleep, the quality of it, and getting enough of it.
+One of the most important thing for weight loss, muscle building, and health, in general, is sleep, the quality of it, and getting enough of it.
 You have to look at how to improve sleep if you want good progress.

 I’m a night shift worker so I know how badly lack of sleep can affect you.
-The list below in how to improve sleep is what I use and it has helped me and my wife tremendously.
+The list below on how to improve sleep is what I use and it has helped me and my wife tremendously.

 ELIMINATE BLUE LIGHT AT NIGHT

-Light at night, throws your body’s biological clock aka circadian rhythm out of whack – especially blue light.
+Light at night throws your body’s biological clock aka circadian rhythm out of whack – especially blue light.

 So if you can’t stop playing with your smartphones or laptops at night before bed, I suggest using apps that at least somewhat limit blue light.

-Twilight for android and f.lux for your computer.
+Twilight for Android and f.lux for your computer.

 Physical activity improves sleep quality and increases sleep duration (Loprinzi, Cardinal, 2011).

-Exercise may also be used as a tool in how to improve sleep in other ways, because it reduces stress and tires you out.
+Exercise may also be used as a tool in how to improve sleep in other ways because it reduces stress and tires you out.

 Be it early in the morning or afternoon.
-Exercise may also help reset the sleep wake cycle by raising body temperature slightly, then allowing it to drop and trigger sleepiness a few hours later.
+Exercise may also help reset the sleep-wake cycle by raising body temperature slightly, then allowing it to drop and trigger sleepiness a few hours later.